 The ARC periodically may determine a need to amend the Design Guidelines.
+The ARC should prepare and approve by a majority vote of each ARC Section any proposed change.
 The Covenants state that any Design Guideline change must be approved by the BHA Board before implementation.
 If approved, the newly modified requirement will apply to plans under consideration at the time of the approval.